Applies to: KNA, KMA, KOA, KWA

 realm (prompt) that is usually displayed by the

-If we apply this sample configuration to Kernun and invoke
+If we apply this sample configuration to Kernun UTM and invoke

 a new request in a Web browser, the log will contain messages similar to